-All types of eggplant are rich in bitter chlorogenic acid, which protects against the buildup of heart-threatening plaque in artery walls (and fights cancer, too!), say USDA scientists in Beltsville, Maryland.
+All types of eggplant are rich in bitter chlorogenic acid, which protects against the buildup of heart-threatening plaque in artery walls (and fights cancer, too!).
 In lab studies, eggplant lowered cholesterol and helped artery walls relax, which can cut your risk of high blood pressure.

 Now that you know the highest antioxidant foods you can buy, find out the healthiest fish to eat.